 However, this is a relatively uncommon perk, which leaves the conundrum of how to wash up.

-The other option, which most people who run to work end up needing to resort to by default, is just cleaning up in the sink.
+The other option, which most people who run to work end up resorting to by default, is simply cleaning up in the sink.
+Leave body wash, shampoo, deodorant, and a compact, absorbent towel at your workplace.
+You can also use dry shampoo and body wipes in a pinch.

 When you get to work, run the sink, wash up, towel off, and put on fresh clothes.